Cherry Eye in Dogs: What It Looks Like and How It’s Treated

 A quick visit can help you get started.

-The most reliable way to treat cherry eye in dogs is to reposition the tear gland, preserving its function.
+The most reliable way to treat cherry eye is to reposition the tear gland, preserving its function.
+This is called the pocket method or the Morgan pocket technique.
 It works by creating a small pocket in the conjunctiva to hold the displaced gland.
-Next, the gland is tucked gently into this pocket and stitched inside with dissolvable sutures.

 Non-Surgical Treatments